 The Maldives are truly a little bit of paradise on earth, and offer you the opportunity to unwind, relax and escape the daily grind.
 The islands are the perfect place to find yourself doing nothing more strenuous than admiring the view, reading a great book and sipping cocktails from your own private sundeck.
 Many of the first-class resorts have in house spas offering a range of exotic and luxurious treatments.
 For something extra special, why not take a trip to the world’s first underwater spa, where your treatment takes place in an underwater cabin surrounded by tropical fish on all sides.

 The Maldives boasts access to an enviable array of underwater and marine life, and for those who can’t sit on a sun lounger for too long, it also offers some excellent opportunities for thrilling water sports.
-Try windsurfing, wakeboarding or paragliding to get an amazing aerial view of the jewel like islands in the turquoise ocean.
-For those who want to delve deeper under the surface on a luxury holiday, there’s a fascinating underwater world waiting to be explored - the Maldives are famous for being home to manta rays and whale sharks.
+For those who want to delve deeper under the surface on a luxury holiday, there’s a fascinating underwater world waiting to be explored; the Maldives are famous for being home to manta rays and whale sharks.

 Flight time from London: Approximately 10 hours.

 Entry details for British passport holders: You do not need to obtain a visa before departure as a 30 day tourist visa will be issued on arrival.
 Your passport must be valid for the duration of your stay.
 Before you depart, check the latest travel advice at www.fco.gov.uk.